newrelic/nri-flex/README.md

 - [+more here](https://github.com/newrelic/nri-flex/wiki/Functions)

 ## Integrations
-For all see within the examples directory.
+For all see within the examples directory as there are many more.

 - All Prometheus Exporters
 - Consul